tecki/ebpfcat/ebpfcat/ethercat.rst

 :mod:`~examples.epics_aio` and :mod:`~examples.epics_motor`, which are based on a minimal binding code :mod:`~examples.epics`.

-Those can be started with ``python -m examples.epics_aio``, after you have adopted the code to the hardware you use.
+Those can be started with ``python -m ebpfcat.examples.epics_aio``, after you have adopted the code to the hardware you use.

-.. automodule:: examples.epics_aio
+.. automodule:: ebpfcat.examples.epics_aio

-.. automodule:: examples.epics_motor
+.. automodule:: ebpfcat.examples.epics_motor

-.. automodule:: examples.epics
+.. automodule:: ebpfcat.examples.epics
    :members: